vsg-dev/vsgTutorial/2_Foundations/DataTypes.md

 ### Data::Properites

 The vsg::Data::Properties struct provides the definition of data properites that the individual data values, these properties are used to set the associated Vulkan data on the GPU as well as help specify how the data is allocated and used.
-Follows in the definition of Data::Properties take directly from the include/vsg/core/Data.h header:
+The definition of Data::Properties take directly from the include/vsg/core/Data.h header:

 ~~~ cpp
 /* Properties used for specifying the format of the data, use of mipmaps, block compressed data and origin.